unjs/ufo/README.md

 ### `normalizeURL(input)`

-Normlizes the input URL:
+Normalizes the input URL:

-- Ensures the URL is properly encoded - Ensures pathname starts with a slash - Preserves protocol/host if provided
+- Ensures the URL is properly encoded
+- Ensures pathname starts with a slash
+- Preserves protocol/host if provided

 **Example:**